 Through a mix of historical context, preservation frameworks, and contemporary case studies, presenters will explore how historic timber bridges are evaluated, repaired, rehabilitated, and sometimes reconstructed today.
 The session will introduce common timber truss types, discuss the Secretary of the Interior’s treatment standards as they apply to bridges, and highlight multiple real‑world projects ranging from long‑standing rehabilitation case studies to major timber bridge projects currently underway.

 Practicing preservation engineers and specialists will share examples from their own work, illustrating how different design decisions, materials, and constraints shape outcomes—and why there is no single “cookie‑cutter” solution for timber bridge projects.
-The webinar will conclude with time for questions and discussion, helping students connect competition work to real professional practice and upcoming site‑based learning opportunities in Indianapolis.
+The webinar will conclude with time for questions and discussion, helping students connect competition work to real professional practice and upcoming site-based learning opportunities at the APT 2026 conference hosted in Indianapolis.

 This is a non-CEU event.